RoyalEagle73/Overheat-Notifier/README.md

 # Overheat Notifier
 Checks if your PC temperature is under control or not.
-If tempearture goes above the decided temperature(70C), script plays an audio to warn about the temperatures.
+If tempearture goes above the decided temperature (70°C), script plays an audio to warn about the temperatures.

 ## Reuirements
 Python3